pocomane/brewed-in-the-apocalypse/bita.md

 anymore since he loose it in the previous scene.
 But you have a rusty knife, if you want you can make a roll to try to wound him with it.

-Bob agrees to use the knife, than rolls the dices and got a trade-off.
+Bob agrees to use the knife, than rolls the dices and got a twist.

 Scenarist: ok, you hurt him, but since the knife is very rusty it breaks, delete it from the character sheet.